Skip to main content

 • “The gameplay is simple yet highly addictive, with great replay value as there are plenty of power-ups and perks to combine to get the highest score possible.”

-• “The only gripe I have is that there isn't a whole lot of content; you'll see nearly everything the game has in terms of items and perks really quickly, which results in a bit less variety and replayability than I'd like from a roguelike like this.”
+• “The only gripe I have is that there isn't a whole lot of content; you'll see nearly everything the game has in terms of items and perks really quickly, which also means there aren't many different builds to go with, resulting in less variety and replayability than I'd like from a roguelike.”

 • story

-• “The story has an incredibly memorable cast.
-I am impressed considering this game has zero voice acting.
-I can quote this entire game off the top of my head; insane plot twists, incredible character arcs, this game has it all.
+• “This game's story has an incredibly memorable cast.
+I am impressed considering this game has zero voice acting; I can quote this entire game off the top of my head.
+Insane plot twists, incredible character arcs, this game has it all.
 Incredible work by the developer.”

 • “You just have to restart the same shit again with no story or progress.”